Interlace Polynomials for Multimatroids and Delta-Matroids: Pivot and Loop Complementation for Set Systems and Delta-matroids

-We assume in this paper that a matroid $M = (V,\beta)$ is described by its set of bases $\beta$.
-Then, a proper set system is an equicardinal \dmatroid iff it is a matroid \cite[Proposition~3]{DBLP:conf/ipco/Bouchet95}.
+It turns out that a set system is an equicardinal \dmatroid iff it is a matroid described by its family of bases \cite[Proposition~3]{DBLP:conf/ipco/Bouchet95}.
 In this way, the notion of \dmatroid is a generalization of the notion of matroid.
-Note that if $M$ is a matroid, then $d_M$ and $d_{M*V}$ are the rank and nullity of $M$.
-The following result is shown in \cite{BH/NullityLoopcGraphsDM/10}.
+Note that if $M$ is a matroid (described by its bases), then $d_M$ and $d_{M*V} = d_{M^*}$ are the rank and nullity of $M$.
+We implicitly assume that a matroid $M$ is described by its bases when viewing $M$ as a \dmatroid.